 - Double-layer fabric

-- May not provide enough warmth for cold weather
+- May not provide enough warmth for very cold weather

 Best Merino Wool Running Socks